oapicf/pinterest-sdk/clients/r/generated/docs/LeadFormsApi.md

 Create lead forms

 <strong>This feature is currently in beta and not available to all apps, if you're interested in joining the beta, please reach out to your Pinterest account manager.</strong>  Create lead forms.
-Lead forms are used in lead ads and allow you to control what text appears on the lead form’ s description, questions and confirmation sections.
+Lead forms are used in lead ads and allow you to control what text appears on the lead form’s description, questions and confirmation sections.
 For more, see <a class=\"reference external\" href=\"https://help.pinterest.com/en/business/article/lead-ads\">Lead ads</a>.

 ### Example
 ```R